The Visitor Centre is now open. The washroom, lunchroom, exhibition and Sugarbush Shelter remain closed.

-The Sugarbush Shelter (closed for the season 2020-2021), behind the Visitor Centre, has a wood stove, tables and a waxing table.
+The Sugarbush Shelter, behind the Visitor Centre, has a wood stove, tables and a waxing table.
 Outside are picnic tables and an accessible outhouse.
 It is the starting point for a few trails:

 - Sugarbush Trail (short, easy and accessible), a nice walk through the forest any time of year

 - Trail 1, a shared trail for hiking and mountain biking in summer, and cross-country skiing in winter

 - Snowshoe trails 60 and 61, two short loops with a total distance of just over two kilometres

 After your stop at the Visitor Centre, take a walk into the village of Chelsea.
 Its cafés, ice cream shops, boutiques and spa are sure to charm you.

 May 1 to October 31

 Monday to Friday, 9 am to 4 pm